 Many factors can lead to the development of urinary incontinence, such as multiple childbirths, menopause, prior pelvic surgery and neurologic disease.
 We understand the negative impact urinary incontinence can have on quality of life and do our best to identify the cause and provide a variety of treatment options.
-Prior to instituting therapy, a full evaluation may be required; if so, all of the latest technologies are available at USC including urodynamics, cystoscopy and various radiologic modalities.
+Prior to instituting therapy, a full evaluation may be required; if so, all of the latest technologies are available at USC, including urodynamics, cystoscopy and various radiologic modalities.
 With proper treatment, the effects of incontinence can usually be significantly reduced or even eliminated.

-There are various types of incontinence with the two most common types in women being stress urinary incontinence and urge incontinence secondary to overactive bladder.
+There are various types of incontinence, with the two most common types in women being stress urinary incontinence and urge incontinence secondary to overactive bladder.
 Stress urinary incontinence is associated with leakage of urine with cough, sneeze or laugh and is also associated with loss of urine during activities such as exercise or lifting heavy objects.
 Overactive bladder is leakage of urine associated with an overbearing urge to void and not being able to get to the toilet before incontinence occurs.

 Pelvic Floor Prolapse

 Patients with neurological diseases can experience problems with the lower urinary tract, leading to a condition called neurogenic bladder.
 Symptoms can include inability to urinate, urinary incontinence, frequency and/or urgency of urination, urinary tract stones and frequent urinary tract infections.
-Keck Medicine of USC urologists also spend time at Rancho Los Amigos National Rehabilitation Center, which is an internationally recognized physical rehabilitation facility, and are very comfortable treating patients with neurogenic bladder.
-This includes patients with bladder dysfunction related to a variety of neurologic diseases such as spinal cord injury, multiple sclerosis, stroke, spina bifida, transverse myelitis and Parkinson’s disease.
-All treatment options are available at Keck Medicine of USC to minimize the impact bladder symptoms can have on patients with neurogenic bladder.
+Keck Medicine of USC urologists also spend time at Rancho Los Amigos National Rehabilitation Center, which is an internationally recognized rehabilitation facility, and are very comfortable treating patients with neurogenic bladder.
+This includes patients with bladder dysfunction related to a variety of neurologic diseases, such as spinal cord injury, multiple sclerosis, stroke, spina bifida, transverse myelitis and Parkinson’s disease.
+All treatment options are available at Keck Medicine, to minimize the impact bladder symptoms can have on patients with neurogenic bladder.

 Urethral diverticulum is a protrusion of the urethra into the anterior vaginal wall.
 A fistula is an abnormal connection between two organs.
 The most common type of fistula leading to urinary incontinence is a vesicovaginal fistula, which is most often seen after hysterectomy.
-Our physicians are experts in treating these conditions, and patients are referred to Keck Medicine of USC from all over the country for our services.
+Our physicians are experts in treating these conditions, and patients are referred to Keck Medicine from all over the country for our services.